This document provides an overview of how each component in Serve works.

 What happens to large requests?¶

 Serve utilizes Ray’s shared memory object store and in process memory store.
 Small request objects are directly sent between actors via network call.
-Larger request objects (100KiB+) are written to a distributed shared memory store and the worker can read them via zero-copy read.
+Larger request objects (100KiB+) are written to a distributed shared memory store and the replica can read them via zero-copy read.